-Some friends and family feel even more alone many months after their loved one’s death.
-As time passes, others may think you no longer need their support.
-It is not unusual to relive many of the emotions of grief over and over in the years ahead.
+As time passes, people may think you no longer need their support.
+It is not unusual to relive many of the emotions of grief in the years ahead.
 Be prepared to face some difficult times, and remember that even if you feel alone, there are family, friends and people in your community who are willing to help if you ask them.